 - It's certainly not the most affordable, but you have to pay for quality in my experience.
 For me, it's worth every penny.

-3 Main Types of Ice Cream Maker
+The Three Main Types of Ice Cream Makers

 Those of you who are familiar with ice cream making will know there are three main types of ice cream maker.
 Having owned various makers in the past, I want to emphasize that it is important to get the type of maker that is right for you.